Note: this review was posted on the KC Stage review system.

 The 25th Annual Putnam County Spelling Bee, conceived by Rebecca Feldman, book by Rachel Sheinkin, music & lyrics by William Finn, and additional material by Ray Reiss; directed by Tiffany Garrison-Schweigert.
 Produced by the Olathe Community Theatre Association.
-Copyright 2004.
+First produced 2004.
 (Seen May 7, 2011.)

 Last July, I got to review the American Heartland Theatre’s production of The 25th Annual Putnam County Spelling Bee — and I was pleasantly surprised, enjoying the production far more than I thought I would.
 When OCTA announced the show as part of their season, I was excited, wanting to see it again — and curious as to how OCTA would handle this show that surprised me so much.